gschmutz/stream-processing-workshop/01-environment/README.md

     image: apache/nifi:1.6.0
     hostname: nifi
     ports:
+      - "28080:8080"
+    restart: always

+  zeppelin:
+    image: dylanmei/zeppelin
+    container_name: zeppelin
+    ports:
       - "38080:8080"
+    environment:
+      ZEPPELIN_PORT: 8080
+      ZEPPELIN_JAVA_OPTS: >-
+        -Dspark.driver.memory=1g
+        -Dspark.executor.memory=2g
+      MASTER: local[*]
+    volumes:
+      - ./data:/usr/zeppelin/data
+      - ./  :/usr/zeppelin/notebook
     restart: always
 ```

-2. djflksdjkldsjf

 ## Start the enviroinemnt

-Before we can start the environment, we have to set the environment variable DOCKER_HOST_IP to contain the IP-address of the Docker Host.
-You can find the IP-Address using the `ifconfig` config from the linux shell.
+Before we can start the environment, we have to set the environment variable DOCKER_HOST_IP to contain the IP-address of the Docker Host and environment variable PUBLIC_IP to the public IP address (not the same if you are using Azure).
+You can find the IP-Address of the Docker host using the `ifconfig` config from the linux shell.
+The public IP address of the VM in Azure can be found in the Azure portal.

 ```
+export PUBLIC_IP=40.91.195.92
-export DOCKER_HOST_IP=xxx.xxx.xxx.xxx
+export DOCKER_HOST_IP=10.0.1.4
 ```
 Now let's run all the container specified by the Docker Compose configuration.